2-Way Calendar Sync — Your Calendar and Your Billing, Finally Connected

 On iPhone and iPad, calendar sync extends to mobile seamlessly.

-• Events from your synced calendars appear in the iOS app's views
+• Events from your synced calendars appear in the iOS companion app's views

-• Convert events to entries on mobile with the same one-tap flow
+• Convert events to entries on mobile with the same flow

-• iCloud Calendar changes sync to TimeNet through Apple's calendar infrastructure
+• iCloud Calendar changes sync to TimeNet Law through Apple's calendar infrastructure

 Your Calendar Is Now Your Billing Tool

 Stop living in two worlds.
 Your calendar events and your billing entries belong together.
-2-Way Calendar Sync makes them one unified view in Launchpad, converts events to entries with one click, and makes sure you never miss a billable moment hiding in the gaps between meetings.
+2-Way Calendar Sync makes them one unified view in Launchpad, converts events to entries with one click, and makes sure you never miss a billable moment hiding between meetings.

 Your calendar is now your billing tool.